 Things to consider

-We provide initial advice for free and without obligation.
-Only if you choose to proceed and your case completes would a fee be payable.
+Initial advice is free and without obligation.
+Only if your case completes would our advice fee of £1,895 be payable.
+Other lender and solicitor fees may apply.